Cognitive Behavioural Therapy for Insomnia (CBT-I)

 Behavioural interventions

-The above techniques and training can be done in bed as long as they take less than 15 minutes to complete.
-If they take longer, they should be performed outside of the bedroom.
+These techniques can be done in bed if they take less than 15 minutes.
+If they take longer, they should be done outside the bedroom.

 Cognitive interventions